deso-protocol/docs/devs/identity-api.md

 ```

 ### Derive
 In case your application requires offline signing e.g. when you're a mobile client, identity can accommodate you with safe derived key material.
 To get a derived key for a user, launch an identity window with:
 ```javascript
 const derive = window.open('https://identity.deso.org/derive');
 ```

-Once user completes the flow, you'll receive a response including the derived keypair.
-The response contains `derivedSeedHex` which you can use to sign transactions on behalf of the `publicKey` owner.
+Once the user completes the identity flow, you'll receive a response containing the derived keypair.

-A derived key needs to be activated first by submitting an [authorizeDerivedKey transaction](https://docs.deso.org/devs/backend-api#authorize-derived-key), containing the `accessSignature`, `derivedPublicKey`, `expirationBlock`, and `publicKey`.
-The authorize transaction can be signed by the derived key right away.
-Note: before signing any transaction with the derived key, you need to place the derived public key in compressed byte format (33 bytes array) in transaction's `ExtraData["DerivedPublicKey"]`.

 #### Response
 ```javascript
 {